 But think of carrying those things down a couple of floors to the laundry room and back up to your dorm room.
 And, don't even think you can leave them in the laundry room...well, you can, but you'll only get to use them one time before they disappear.

-Instead, opt for single dose laundry products like Tide Pods, Arm & Hammer Crystal Burst, Wisk Deep Clean Power Blasts, all mighty pacs, Dropps or Purex Ultrapacks.
+Instead, opt for single dose laundry products like Tide Pods, Arm & Hammer Crystal Burst, all mighty pacs, or Dropps.
 You can even find single dose fabric softener like Dropps.

 Timing Is Everything